GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_risk_assessment_plugin.md

 After considering weights and directions, the weighted variables are summed up to scores for each dimension (Exposure, Vulnerability, Lack of Coping Capacity):

 $ score=   \sum weighted\ values $

-__Scores normalization__

-After the calculation of the scores, they are normalized based on the number of indicators they consist of (see 2nd normalization in chapter Normalization 5.1).
-This makes the scores relative to the number of indicators:

-$ normalized \ scores =  \frac {scores}{number of indicators} $

 __Calculation of risk__